 Relatable content is all about connecting with your audience on a personal level.
 To do this, you have to write like a real human being rather than an uptight corporation.
 In everyday speech, we use relaxed language, stories, and humor when we speak to others.

 Think about small talk.
-Someone asks how you are, and you may say something funny about the weather or tell a story about your day.
+Someone asks how you are and you may say something funny about the weather or tell a story about your recent move.
 Or think about conversations with close friends.
 There are always stories, laughter, questions, and fast-paced sentences.

 The same rules apply when writing relatable content.

 The wrong way to go about this

 Okay, I’m not saying to throw all of the rules out the window.
 We can’t write exactly the way we speak because it could impact clarity and readability.
 Below are few things to avoid when trying this approach:

 No slang: Slang can look a little too informal and it can also shrink your audience to only the readers who know/relate to that specific slang.

 2. No run-on sentences: We often speak in long run-on sentences but it’s best to split up these long sentences to keep the reader’s attention.